Florida Gov. Ron DeSantis’ administration rejects African American AP course

-(TALLAHASSEE, Fla.) -- Florida Gov. Ron DeSantis' administration has rejected an African American history course that is set to be a part of the College Board's slate of Advanced Placement courses in high schools.
+(FLORIDA) -- Florida Gov. Ron DeSantis' administration has rejected an African American history course that is set to be a part of the college board's slate of advanced placement courses in high schools.

 "If the course comes into compliance and incorporates historically accurate content, the department will reopen the discussion," a Florida DOE official told ABC News.